|Professor in the Department of Biosciences||CG246 (Chemistry)|

 It might appear peculiar that bacterial cells carry toxin-antitoxin systems, until you consider the potential advantages.
 For instance, if there aren't enough nutrients to go around, one cell activates its internal toxins, allowing it to grow slower or die, so that the population of clonal bacteria around it can survive.
-Another example would be when a bacterial cell becomes infected by a bacteria-specific virus, called a bacteriophage.
-Unchecked, the bacteriophage would replicate, burst out, and infect neighbour cells.
-If the infected cell shuts down quickly, however, it can stop viral spread.
-The AbiE system (Figure 1), acts as a toxin-antitoxin system to protect bacteria from bacteriophages.
+Another example would be when a bacterial cell becomes infected by a bacteria-specific virus, called a bacteriophage (phage).
+Unchecked, the phage would replicate, burst out, and infect neighbour cells.
+If the infected cell shuts down quickly, however, it can stop viral spread and protect the bacterial population.

-A range of molecular biology and biochemical techniques are employed in the lab, including protein biochemistry, genomics and structural analysis through X-ray crystallography.
+We investigate toxin-antitoxin systems and phage-host interactions using a range of molecular biology, microbiology, genetic and biochemical techniques.
+These include protein biochemistry, genomics and structural analysis through X-ray crystallography.

 - Molecular Microbiology